james-prior/gas-prices/README.md

 The URL is hard coded in gas for parts of Columbus, Ohio.
 Other users will likely want to change the URL for another area of interest.

-A convenience script, g, shows one screen of gas prices, highlighting words of interest.

-    g

 Some vendors have images appear instead of text for their stations.
 So there is some special case code in parsegaspriceshtml.awk to replace links for the images with text names.
 Users will likely need to customize that for vendors in